Virgin Islands Creole: Varieties

-Today the creole is native to the U.S. and British Virgin Islands and the nearby "SSS islands" of Saba, Saint Martin (both French and Dutch sides) and Sint Eustatius.
+Today the creole is native to the US and British Virgin Islands and the nearby SSS islands of Saba, Saint Martin (both French and Dutch sides) and Sint Eustatius.
 Though not called by the same name, the Virgin Islands and SSS varieties are considered by linguists to be the same creole.

 There are slight variations from island to island.
 The speech of St. Croix (known as Crucian) is the most distinct, sharing many similarities with the English creoles of Belize and Panama.
 This is perhaps due to migration from St. Croix to Panama during the building of the Panama Canal.
-The speech of the SSS islands is slightly closer to that of the British Virgin Islands than the speech of the U.S. Virgin Islands.
+The speech of the SSS islands is slightly closer to that of the British Virgin Islands than that of the US Virgin Islands.
 The speech of St. Thomas and St. John shares distinct similarities with both the Crucian and British Virgin Islands variants.

 Language use and perceptions

 Virgin Islands Creole does not have the status of an official language.
-The language of government, education and the media is American English in the U.S. Virgin Islands, British English in the British Virgin Islands, both Dutch and English on Saba, Sint Eustatius and the Dutch side of Saint Martin, and French on the French side of Saint Martin.
+The language of government, education, and the media is American English in the US Virgin Islands, British English in the British Virgin Islands, both Dutch and English on Saba, Sint Eustatius and the Dutch side of Saint Martin, and French on the French side of Saint Martin.

-Like most Anglophone Caribbean islands, a post-creole speech continuum exists, in which there are two extremes — standard English (known as the acrolect) and the creole in its most distinct, or raw, form (known as the basilect).
+Like most Anglophone Caribbean islands, a post-creole speech continuum exists, in which there are two extremes—standard English (known as the acrolect) and the creole in its most distinct, or raw, form (known as the basilect).

 Due to the constant contact between standard English and Virgin Islands Creole in local society, there are many in-between speech varieties as well (known as mesolects).
-Most native Virgin Islanders can easily maneuver this continuum depending on their mood, subject matter, or addressee.
+Most native Virgin Islanders can easily manoeuvre this continuum depending on their mood, subject matter, or addressee.

-In recent decades, the basilect form of the creole is typically only spoken among older islanders.
-Although the basilect is no longer in common use among the younger population, it has still been preserved by way of historical plays, folk songs and local literature.
-The variety spoken by middle-aged and younger Virgin Islanders today is of a mesolectal form that still retains numerous creole features, yet is slightly closer to standard English than the basilect spoken by older islanders.
+In recent decades, the basilect form of the creole has typically only been spoken by older islanders.
+Although no longer in common use among the younger population, it has been preserved in historical plays, folk songs and local literature.
+The variety spoken by middle-aged and younger Virgin Islanders today is of a mesolectal form that still retains numerous creole features but is slightly closer to standard English than the basilect older islanders speak.